The Perfect Ireland Road Trip Itinerary

 Day 9 – Killarney, Ring of Kerry and Dingle

-If you don’t do the jaunting car you can simply drive the Ring of Kerry or at least as much of it as you can before heading back to your hotel and the next day driving up and around the Dingle Peninsula.
-These are a couple of articles on the area.
+If you don’t do the jaunting car you can simply drive the Ring of Kerry and visit the Killarney National Park or at least as much of it as you can before heading back to your hotel and the next day driving up and around the Dingle Peninsula.
+On the Ring of Kerry you will see Skellig Michael from the shore and if the weather is good you might have time to take the boat out to the islands although this would take up a great deal of your time.

 Where to stay in Killarney